isynazalna/ising/README.md

 # ising
-A simulation for 2D Ising modeling with Monte Carlo method Monte Carlo simulation for 2D Ising Model
+A simulation for 2D Ising modeling with metropolis algorithm-Monte Carlo method

 This Ising model used for simulating magnetic systems (positive, negative, or random spins) by applying the Metropolis algorithm-Monte Carlo method.
 Run the main file, input the lattice size (favorably 100) then choose an input spin as the initial configuration.
 Two different temperatures (T=2.0 and T=2.5) were set.